KitchenPizzeria/Umbrella/README.md

 # Running this project on your device

-1. Copy and paste this line
+1. Copy and paste this line into Terminal

 **git clone https://github.com/KitchenPizzeria/Umbrella; cd Umbrella; open Umbrella.xcworkspace -a Xcode**